WLRN-TV: Early years

 In 1959, the Dade County school board purchased a transmission facility in Hallandale that had last been used by WITV, a one-time ABC affiliate that had broadcast from 1954 to 1958, struggling through the launch of VHF television stations that took away its network programming and economic viability.
-After making the $200,000 acquisition, the school board received an exemption to use the site, 5 mi too close to Daytona Beach's channel 2 station otherwise, to relocate WTHS-TV, its educational station, from a facility in Miami.
+After making the $200,000 acquisition, the school board received an exemption to use the site, 5 mi too close to Daytona Beach's channel 2 station (WESH) otherwise, to relocate WTHS-TV, its educational station, from a facility in Miami.
 The project would expand the reach of the station, which had previously been limited to Dade County since its 1955 sign-on, to include areas in Broward and Palm Beach counties.
 To support the heavier channel 2 antenna, the tower height was reduced from 1049 ft to 700 ft.

 For the school board, it was a trivial task from a facilities standpoint to reactivate channel 17: WTHS-TV already had studios, and it had just purchased the old WITV plant.
-In June 1960, it authorized its attorneys to prosecute a plan to reactivate channel 17 for educational.
+In June 1960, it authorized its attorneys to prosecute a plan to reactivate channel 17 for educational use.
 This application was designated for hearing by the Federal Communications Commission (FCC), along with the license renewal for WITV, in 1961.
 An FCC hearing examiner sided with the school board, and the channel was shifted from Fort Lauderdale to Miami and reserved for non-commercial use so that the school board could use the same Miami studios for both facilities.

 Operations of WSEC-TV began with program tests on June 26, 1962, with several high school courses moving over from WTHS-TV and sets in the schools being fitted with UHF converters.
 This allowed the WTHS-TV programs to be aimed at elementary and junior high school students.

 In 1973, the call sign was changed to the present WLRN-TV, but channel 17 continued to be dedicated to use by the schools with little public recognition.
 The station cost just $60,000 a year to operate.
 A 1976 column by Sherry Woods, radio and TV editor for The Miami News, referred to it as "Channel What?" and noted that "few viewers outside of those in Dade County classrooms even know of its existence"; that year, it began its first effort at evening programming, a nightly variety show titled Something on Seventeen.